derek-dchu/Java/notes/oop.md

 * cannot be instantiated - can only be implemented by classes or extends by other interfaces.
 * the only methods that have implementations are default and static methods.
 * static methods in interfaces are never inherited.
+* Interface can have nested class, but the nested class has to be public static.

 #### Default Methods (Java 8)
 Default methods are new functionality added to the interfaces that have the binary compatibility with code written for older versions of those interfaces.

 #### Marker interfaces
 Interfaces that have no data member.
-* Serializable, Cloneable, EvetListener, RandomAccess, SingleThreadModel.
+* Serializable, Cloneable, EventListener, RandomAccess, SingleThreadModel.

 ## Inheritance & Encapsulation